 * local charge for drinks applies

-An action packed break with everything you could wish for included in your holiday price.
-From extended Husky-sled rides to snowmobiles which parents can drive themselves, plus a Wilderness dinner and fantastic accommodation.
+My action packed break has everything you could wish for included in your holiday price.
+Husky-sled rides, reindeer sleigh rides and snowmobiles which parents can drive themselves, plus a Wilderness dinner and fantastic accommodation.

 Historically the Sami people of Lapland have always roamed freely across all four countries, following their reindeer herds as they wander the fells and forests all year round, finding the best places to graze.
 Mrs Claus and I also travel all over Lapland, together with our elves and reindeer, but we always spend December back at home in the little Finnish village of Saariselkä, as we get ready for Christmas Eve and my magical sleigh-ride dash around the world, to leave presents for all the children to wake up to on Christmas Day.